Gal-Tch/Pandas_Wrapper/README.md

 for the program to create the dataFrame. the program can also display a gui that shows the used dataFrame.

 # Installation and usage:
-use the command :
+Use the command:

-pip install -i https://test.pypi.org/simple/ Pandas-Wrapper
+`pip install -i https://test.pypi.org/simple/ Pandas-Wrapper`

 to install the Pandas_wrapper package. our package uses "pandas", "numpy" and "eel" packages that will be installed automatically.